1-icenine/Portfolio/SQL/IMDB/README.md

 2. Run EDA_IMDb_Movies.sql in chunks using a MySQL client.

-3. (Optional) Call procedures like:
+3. Run the scripts in make_procedures.sql to create procedures needed to run CALL procedures like those below:

 ```
 CALL GetTop10MoviesByGenre('Animation');
 CALL GetBottom10MoviesByGenre('Animation');
 ```